 Car insurance rates by age group in Nebraska

-Car insurance companies know teen drivers are less experienced and riskier to insure.
-Nebraska drivers aged 30 to 60 have the lowest average auto insurance rates at $1,841 annually.
+Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
+In Nebraska, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $1,841 annually.

 See the average rates by age group below: